thebriz24/telemetric_events/README.md

 }
 ```

 Note: Version 0.1.0 won't have the logging implemented.
-I'm working for a
+I'm working on an app
-company with an app that will include this package.
-They're not ready yet to
+that will include this package.
+It's not at a place where it's ready to
 implement this logging strategy.
-So to get the task done, I'm skipping logging
+So to get it up and going, I'm skipping
-for now.
+logging for now.

 `Prometheus` is more hands on in it's setup.
 Take the configuration from above;
 where it says `metric`, you can put in a few options.
 Each option corresponds